ahmhas/robot-framework/README.md

         *   Severity: Medium.
 Impacts relevancy.
         *   Repro Steps: Search "Star Trek".
 Search "Star Trek+".
 Compare Results.

-    *   Bug 3 : Case Sensitivity:

-        *   Description: Determine if the search is case-sensitive.
-A case-sensitive search can be frustrating for users.
-It should ideally be case-insensitive.
-        *   Severity: Low if case-sensitive, Medium if inconsistent.
-        *   Repro Steps: Search for "Star Wars".
-Search for "star wars".
-Compare the results and ensure both show the same results.

-    *   Bug 4 : Empty Search Handling:
+    *   Bug 3 : Empty Search Handling:

         *   Description: Test what happens when the user clicks search with an empty search field.
 Does it throw an error?
 Does it do nothing?
 Does it return all movies?
 The expected behavior is returning all movies or displaying an empty display of the movies.
         *   Severity: Low-Medium depending on outcome.
         *   Repro Steps: Click the search button without entering any text in the search field.

-    *   Bug 5 : Long Search Query:
+    *   Bug 4 : Long Search Query:

         *   Description: Test with an extremely long search query (e.g., a paragraph of text).
 Does it break the search functionality?
 Is there a character limit?
         *   Severity: Low-Medium.
 Could lead to denial-of-service in extreme cases.
         *   Repro Steps: Enter a very long string of text into the search field.

-    *   Bug 6 : Injection Vulnerability (Highly Unlikely on a Simple App, but Test):
+    *   Bug 5 : Injection Vulnerability (Highly Unlikely on a Simple App, but Test):

         *   Description: Attempt to inject code (e.g., JavaScript or SQL, though SQL injection is less likely on a client-side application like this) into the search field.
 For example, `<script>alert('XSS')</script>`.
 This is a security concern.
         *   Severity: High if vulnerable.